Francisco Olvera Ruiz

 José Francisco Olvera Ruiz (born June 15, 1956) is a Mexican politician and a member of Institutional Revolutionary Party.
 He was Municipal president (Mayor) of Pachuca and from April 1, 2011, to September 5, 2016, served as Governor of Hidalgo.

 Biography

 Francisco Olvera was born on June 15, 1956, in Pachuca de Soto, Hidalgo, He completed his studies in laws in the Universidad Autónoma de Hidalgo (Autonomous University of Hidalgo).
 He has a master's degree in public administration from the Instituto Tecnológico de Monterrey and the Universidad del Valle de México.

 He's married with María Guadalupe Romero Delgado, and has two children, Francisco and Jorge Olvera Romero.

 Political career

 He was Secretary of Government with the Governor Miguel Ángel Osorio Chong.
-He was Deputy of the Congress of Hidalgo from 2002 to 2005 for the I Distrito Electoral Local de Hidalgo (First local electoral district of Hidalgo); from 1999 to 2001 he served as legal coordinator; before, in 1995, he served as director of the general file of notaries in Hidalgo.
+He was a deputy in the Congress of Hidalgo from 2002 to 2005 for the I Distrito Electoral Local de Hidalgo (First local electoral district of Hidalgo); from 1999 to 2001 he served as legal coordinator; before, in 1995, he served as director of the general file of notaries in Hidalgo.
 He served for nine years as director of Cadastre in the entity.